tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 When Amendment Tests are executed in a workflow where downstream amendments operate on data with the changes proposed by upstream amendments applied, the following sequences SHOULD be followed.
 Similarly when Amendment Tests are executed in parallel these sequences SHOULD be applied.

-Given that Amendment Tests propose a value to a primary term from secondary terms, priority over those which back fill secondary terms from a primary term, [AMENDMENT_EVENT_FROM_EVENTDATE](https://rs.tdwg.org/bdqcore/terms/710fe118-17e1-440f-b428-88ba3f547d6d) SHOULD be run after the following amendments that propose changes to dwc:eventDate:
+Given that Amendment Tests propose a value to a primary term from secondary terms, priority over those which back fill secondary terms from a primary term, The Test [AMENDMENT_EVENT_FROM_EVENTDATE](https://rs.tdwg.org/bdqcore/terms/710fe118-17e1-440f-b428-88ba3f547d6d) SHOULD be run after the following amendments that propose changes to dwc:eventDate:

 - [AMENDMENT_EVENTDATE_FROM_VERBATIM](https://rs.tdwg.org/bdqcore/terms/6d0a0c10-5e4a-4759-b448-88932f399812),
 - [AMENDMENT_EVENTDATE_FROM_YEARMONTHDAY](https://rs.tdwg.org/bdqcore/terms/3892f432-ddd0-4a0a-b713-f2e2ecbd879d),